ReluctantHacker/notes/physics/NewtonMechanics.md

 \Delta E = \dfrac{1}{2} \cdot \dfrac{P^2}{m} = \dfrac{1}{2}mv^2
 ```

-At this point, the whole arguments actually means that we have two quantity to use to describe how much an object is moving:
+At this point, the whole arguments actually means that we have two ways to describe how much an object is moving:
   * **$\Delta t = \dfrac{\Delta P}{F}$**: How much time do we need to stop an object if we perform a force $F$ on it.
   * **$\Delta s = \dfrac{\Delta E}{F}$**: How much distance does the object go until it stop if we perform a force $F$ on it.